oliverlorenz/docker-ansible/README.md

-# docker-ansible-playbook
+# docker-ansible

-can run a ansible playbook inside docker
+can run a ansible inside docker

 ## usage